Chuck Smith (defensive end)

-Charles Henry Smith, III (born December 21, 1969) is a former American football player and current outside linebacker coach for the Baltimore Ravens of the National Football League (NFL).
-He played college football at the University of Tennessee and professionally in the National Football League (NFL) with the Atlanta Falcons from 1992 to 1999 and the Carolina Panthers in 2000.
+Charles Henry Smith, III (born December 21, 1969) is an American professional football coach and former player who is the outside linebacker coach for the Baltimore Ravens of the National Football League (NFL).
+He played in the NFL as a defensive end.

+Smith played college football for the Tennessee Volunteers and was selected in the second round of the 1992 NFL draft.
+He played in the NFL with the Atlanta Falcons from 1992 to 1999 and the Carolina Panthers in 2000.
 Smith spent the 2010 season as an assistant coach as his alma mater, Tennessee.
 He also has worked as a radio host in Atlanta.

 High school and college years

 Smith attended Clarke Central High School in Athens, Georgia, While playing two years in the NJCAA at Northeastern Oklahoma A&M, scouts took notice of Smith's natural athletic ability, which earned him a full scholarship to the University of Tennessee.
 While at Tennessee, Smith played in both the Sugar and the Fiesta Bowl and earned Most Valuable Player honors at the Senior Bowl.